ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/battle_edits/battle_edits.md

 |:-------------:|:------------------------:|
 | **All Games** | `02 00 00 00 03 00 00 00`|

-In Gen IV Taunt's duration lasts from 3 to 5 turns.
+In Gen IV, Taunt's duration lasts from 3 to 5 turns.
-To make Taunt always last a fixed duration of **4 turns** change the vanilla bytes to `00 00 00 00 04 00 00 00`.
+To make Taunt always last a fixed duration of **4 turns**, change the vanilla bytes to `00 00 00 00 04 00 00 00`.
 Taunt will now last **4 turns** if the user moves before the opponent and **3 turns** if the user moves after.
 <br/>